-Gross value added of tourism industries (GDVATI) Tourism direct gross value added (TDGVA) Tourism direct gross domestic product (TDGDP) Gross value added (at basic prices) generated by the supply to visitors by the tourism industries Yes Yes Yes Gross value added (at basic prices) generated by the supply to non-visitors by the tourism industries Yes No No Gross value added (at basic prices) generated by the supply to visitors by other industries No Yes Yes Gross value added (at basic prices) generated by the supply to non-visitors other industries No No No Net taxes on products and imports included in the value of internal tourism consumption (at purchasers' prices) No No Yes
+Gross value added of tourism industries (GVATI) Tourism direct gross value added (TDGVA) Tourism direct gross domestic product (TDGDP) Gross value added (at basic prices) generated by the supply to visitors by the tourism industries Yes Yes Yes Gross value added (at basic prices) generated by the supply to non-visitors by the tourism industries Yes No No Gross value added (at basic prices) generated by the supply to visitors by other industries No Yes Yes Gross value added (at basic prices) generated by the supply to non-visitors by other industries No No No Net taxes on products and imports included in the value of internal tourism consumption (at purchasers' prices) No No Yes

 4.98.
-Three points need to be noted:
+Four points need to be noted:

 - From a TSA perspective, the only indicators strictly characterizing tourism supply are tourism direct gross value added (TDGVA) and tourism direct gross domestic product (TDGDP).
-Gross value added of the tourism industries is a measure of the supply side of tourism but its lack of direct links to tourism consumption prevents it to be an acceptable measure of the importance of tourism for supply; - TDGVA and TDGDP can provide measures of the economic contribution of tourism in a country in the same sense as the GVA of any industry does and can be expressed as shares of total Gross Value Added or of total GDP of the economy of reference.
+Gross value added of the tourism industries is a measure of the supply side of tourism but its lack of direct links to tourism consumption prevents it to be an acceptable measure of the importance of tourism for supply; - TDGVA and TDGDP can provide measures of the direct economic contribution of tourism in the economy of reference in the same sense as the GVA of any industry does and can be expressed as shares of total Gross Value Added or of total GDP of such economy.
 However, they do not refer to tourism as an industry comparable to other industries in SNA 1993.
-They are indicators emanating from a reconciliation of tourism consumption and supply, and their values will depend on the scope of measurement of tourism consumption that a country adopts;

-The estimates of TDGVA and TDGDP rely on a number of assumptions and implicit modeling procedures, and thus special care must be taken when using or interpreting these aggregates.
+There is no such tourism industry, which value added and GDP would be respectively TDGVA and TDGDP.
+They are indicators emanating from a reconciliation of tourism consumption and supply, and their values will depend on the scope of measurement of tourism consumption that a country adopts; - TDGVA and TDGDP only take into consideration tourism direct contribution to Gross Value Added or Gross Domestic Product in the economy.
+They do not take into consideration other components of the total direct effects (see para.
+4.93.), nor induced or indirect effects which measurement requires the use of advanced techniques that will be summarily described in Annex 6. - The estimates of TDGVA and TDGDP rely on a number of assumptions and implicit modeling procedures, and thus special care must be taken when using or interpreting these aggregates.